ovh/docs/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/email_owa/guide.en-gb.md

 ### Cookie management

-The webmail that is used for our email offers is based on Microsoft Outlook Web Application software.
+The webmail that is used for our email offers is based on Microsoft Outlook Web Access software.
 It is therefore likely to exchange metadata with Microsoft servers, in the form of cookies called `appsforoffice.microsoft.com`.

 If you want to disable these exchanges, you can use a content blocking extension (such as uBlock Origin or Ghostery) on your browser.
 However, disabling these cookies may affect the stability of your webmail.